ezou626/hugo-mock-landing-page-domain-name/content/privacy-policy.md

 # Privacy Policy

-**TLDR**: We do not use cookies and we do not collect any personal data.
+**TLDR**: This website does not use cookies and does not collect any personal data.

+**Note**: The AnyBizAI extension **does** need to collect personal data and use cookies to help give you the smoothest experience possible.
+However, this data is not shared by default with any third party.
+Read more about this policy on our Chrome Web Store page.

 ## Website visitors